 3. Atelier Cologne Perfume

-Atelier Cologne is made without paraben, phthalates, sulfates, and animal-derived ingredients.
-This handcrafted French line has so many options, you might not know where to start, which is why we love their Perfume Stories collection—it lets you try 7 of their fragrances before you take the plunge and narrow it down to one.
+Atelier Cologne is made without paraben, phthalates, sulfates, or any animal-derived ingredients.
+This handcrafted French line has so many options you might not know where to start, which is why we love their Perfume Stories collection—it lets you try 7 of their fragrances before you take the plunge and narrow it down to one.

 Atelier Cologne Perfume Palette from Amazon